Episode 14: Moving Faster with SAFe

 Elizabeth: [laughs] I’ll just jump right in with that.
 That’s perfect.
 So really Scaled, I would say, is the keyword for this.
-It’s something that’s small all the way up to large enterprises can adopt and see a lot of benefit from.
+It’s something that’s small all the way up to large enterprises that can adopt and see a lot of benefit from.

 Andrew: Okay.
 So when we say Enterprise, what do we mean?
 Is that a small company would be a small enterprise?

 Elizabeth: Could be small, could be large, Fortune 500.
-They could be private or public, a lot of– even government agencies have really found a lot of benefit from Scaled Agile.
+They could be private or public, and a lot of– even government agencies have really found a lot of benefit from Scaled Agile.

 Elizabeth: No, I usually shorten it to SAFe.